Advice for Australian Government agencies

 If you are unsure about whether your project needs to use a builder accredited with the OFSC, please check with the relevant Australian Government agency funding the project, or contact the OFSC.

-The OFSC’s Model Client Framework provides examples of model clauses State and Territory governments can include in tender documents.
+The OFSC’s Model Clauses provides examples of clauses State and Territory governments can include in tender documents.

 When a state or territory government agency enters into a contract with a builder, the agency should notify the Office of the Federal Safety Commissioner (OFSC) of the successful builder by submitting a Client Agency Contract Notification Form.